fw4spl-org/fw4spl-doc/SAD/SDM-SAD-ObjService.rst

 -------

 A service represents a functionality which uses or modifies data.
-A service is always associated with a datum.
+A service is always associated with a data.
 For example, image data can have a reader service, a writer service, a visualization service or a processing operator.

 Service type